clubcapra/capra_arm_description/README.md

 # Ovis

-This repo contains the configurations for CAPRA's arm
+This repo contains the files required to interact with Capra's Ovis 6DOF arm.

 ## Dependecies
 This package requires robotiq's robotiq_2f_140_gripper_visualization available at [https://github.com/ros-industrial/robotiq].